tersesystems/blindsight/README.md

 See [Setup](https://tersesystems.github.io/blindsight/setup/index.html) for how to install Blindsight.

+You can check out a "starter project" at [https://github.com/tersesystems/blindsight-starter](https://github.com/tersesystems/blindsight-starter).

 Because Blindsight uses a very recent version of Logstash that depends on Jackson 2.11.0, you may need to update your dependencies for the `jackson-scala-module` if you're using Play or Akka.

 ```